kredar/kredar.github.io/_pages/resume.md

 author_profile: true
 toc: false
 ---
-Introducing my Resume Chatbot — a unique way to learn about my professional background.
-This isn't a traditional resume; it's more like a conversational AI Q&A tool, similar to ChatGPT.
-You can inquire about my experience, skills, education, and expertise in product management and AI.
-Feel free to start a chat and ask your questions.
-Learn more about how I built it in this [post](https://www.artkreimer.com/How-To-Build-Resume-Bot-powered-by-llm/).
+Introducing my Resume Chatbot – a cool way to check out my work history.
+It's not a regular resume; think of it like talking to a smart Virtual Assistant that knows about me.
+You can ask about my job experience, skills, education, and what I know about product management and AI.
+Just start a chat and fire away with your questions.
+Want to know how I made it?
+Check out this [post](https://www.artkreimer.com/How-To-Build-Resume-Bot-powered-by-llm/) to get the scoop!

 <iframe
   src="https://art-career-bot.streamlit.app/?embed=true"